TheCodeSummoner/Nucats-Codeathon-2019/Cryptography Manifesto/Solution/README.md

 1. Find the *Hacker Manifesto* (available at http://www.phrack.org/issues/7/3.html)

-2. Use *Book Cipher* to with the manifesto as the key to decrypt the message
+2. Use *Book Cipher* with the manifesto as the key to decrypt the message

 3. Find the flag (author of the manifesto) -> *Loyd Blankenship*